Bolivia’s Arce faces off with army amid attempted coup

 The country’s largest labour union has announced an indefinite strike in defence of the government and against the actions of the army.

-Latin American leaders and organisations also strongly condemned the effort on Wednesday, with officials from countries such as Brazil, Mexico, Cuba, Chile, Peru, Honduras, Paraguay, and Colombia denouncing the army’s moves as an attack on democracy.
+Latin American leaders and organisations also strongly condemned the effort on Wednesday, with officials from countries such as Brazil, Mexico, Cuba, Chile, Peru, Honduras, Paraguay and Colombia denouncing the army’s moves as an attack on democracy.

-A spokesperson for the White House said that the United States urges calm and restraint, and that the Biden administration is monitoring developments.
+A spokesperson for the White House said that the United States urges calm and restraint and that the Biden administration is monitoring developments.

 “We condemned the events in Bolivia.
 The army must submit itself to the legitimately elected civil power,” Luis Almagro, leader of the Organization of American States (OAS) said following news reports that a tank had slammed into the doors of the national palace, clearing a path for soldiers to enter.